berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 - **Foundation for critical thinking and creativity.** That sounds like something out of a brochure you might find in an admissions office, but I think it's true and will be increasingly as AI is able to take more and more of the rote stuff off our plates.
 Including things that currently command a premium like certain corporate lawyering tasks, for example.

 - **First principles thinking.** Having some frameworks and mental models to draw upon for decision-making on complex issues, which cut across history, philosophy, and other disciplines, is gold.
-Example: voting in California.
-People who live in California know that we have this terrible direct democracy where, on election day, voters are not only picking their delegates and representatives, but also giving a thumbs-up or thumbs-down on a variety on a dozen propositions.
-Of course, in most states this tremendous responsibility is the jurisdiction of the representatives (what a concept), but even when the decision is given directly to the voter, it usually still gets outsourced; just to the org that produces the voter guide that seems the most reasonable.
-It's hard to have your frameworks in place to make excellent decisions on a variety of topics.
+Example: voting in California which consists of picking yes or no across a dozen propositions, a terrible responsibility when you can't possibly be adequately informed on each issue.

+	> At a time when politics deals in distortions and half truths, truth is to be found in the liberal arts.
+There's something afoot in this country and you are very much a part of it.

 - ***emollit mores nec sinit esse feros*** (i.e., *a faithful study of the liberal arts humanizes character and permits it not to be cruel*).
 This should link to a future post about cancel culture and how we perceive good and evil, but essentially, the more learned people are, the more understanding.